 Using roles is a powerful way to group a set of rights that are common to a job title or business unit.
 This way, the administrator can grant a whole set of permissions to users simply by assigning a user or group of users to a given role.

 Step One: Provision users, and assign licenses and administrative roles in the Microsoft 365 admin center

 Your organization’s subscription to model-driven apps in Dynamics 365 provides access to the Microsoft 365 admin center through a global administrator account.
 The global administrator manages every aspect of the subscription and may add subscriptions to other Microsoft Online Services.

 As the global administrator for your organization, one of your first tasks is to create users in the Microsoft 365 admin center.
 This registers users in the system and enables users to be licensed to use services available within the online service environment.
 You decide which service you want your users to have by assigning a license for that service to a user.
 For instructions about creating users in the Microsoft Online Services environment, see Create or edit users in Office 365.
-For instructions about assigning a license to a user, see Assign or remove licenses, or view a list of unlicensed users.
+For instructions about assigning a license to a user, see Assign or remove licenses.

 During your planning phase, you might have identified a set of key administrative roles that you want to fill.
 More information: Plan for deployment and administration.
 Because the administrative roles provide coverage for administrative tasks when the global administrator is not available, it’s a best practice to assign these roles to users, including assigning the global administrator role to a second user.
 More information: Assigning admin roles and Permissions in Office 365.

 The online service sends an invitation to each user